 Public transport is limited and safety and maintenance standards can be unreliable.

 Ferry travel is risky due to generally low safety standards and adverse weather.
-Passenger limits are sometimes exceeded and there are often not enough life jackets.
+Sometimes ferries exceed their passenger limits and often there are not enough life jackets.
 Always wear a life jacket, even if others don't.

 Piracy occurs in the coastal areas of Ghana.
 The